google/gemma.cpp/README.md

 max_generated_tokens          : 2048

 *Usage*
-  Enter an instruction and press enter (%Q quits).
+  Enter an instruction and press enter (%C reset conversation, %Q quits).

 *Examples*
   - Write an email to grandma thanking her for the cookies.